jpauty/playground-functional-python/markdowns/higherOrder.md

 fact10 = factorial(10)
 ```

-So, how do we rewrite this function in a functional style ?
+So, how do we rewrite this function in a functional style?
 We saw that functional programming relies on collections.
 Here Python is easy with us, since the for loop goes through an iterator.
-For `factorial`, the handled collection is `range(1,n)`, which represent all the numbers we want to multiply.
+For `factorial`, the handled collection is `range(1,n)`, which represents all the numbers we want to multiply.
 Next, we see that the imperative factorial function returns a single value, so we can probably implement it with our [second programming pattern](#secondPattern): it processes a collection and returns a single value.
 Now, we see that the `fact` variable is used as an accumulator: at each iteration it is multiplied by the current item.
 This clearly corresponds to the second kind programming pattern, so we should be able to replace the body of `factorial` by a call to `reduce`.

-`reduce` takes 3 arguments:
- 1. an accumulating function which takes 2 arguments : (1) the current accumulated value; (2) the current item.
-It return the final accumulated value.
- 1. an iterator which contains the values to be accumulated;
- 1. an initial value for the accumulated value.
-`reduce` returns the final accumulated value.

 For factorial, the accumulating function is the multiplication.
 Thus, we have our first argument and can write `reduce(mult,?,?)`.
 We suppose here that we have a `mult` function at hand.
 We found that the accumulated collection is `range(1,n)`, so we can fill in the second argument:  `reduce(mult,range(1,n),?)`.
 We just need the start value to complete our call.
 It's of course 1 for factorial, but you can also find it by searching the accumulator variable in the imperative version and lookup its initial value.
 The complete call is: `reduce(mult,range(1,n),1)`.